dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-5000-bc.md

 ---
-title: "A Speculative History of 5,000 B.C.
-(Part One)"
+title: "A Speculative History of Humanity: War and Peace"
 categories: blog
 tags: "anthropology linguistics"
-headline: War & Peace, A Cautionary Tale
+headline: "Sumeria and Harrapa: A Cautionary Tale"
 author:
   name: "David Conner"
 excerpt: "Birth.
 Death.
 Sickness.
 Love.
 Fear.
 Friendship.
 Water.
 Light.
 Food.
   These ideas experienced by all with near certainty: they are combinated with higher level ideas and form a universal loom on which the web of individual psyche is weaved."
+redirect_from:
+  - /posts/2016-02-03-a-speculative-history-of-five-thousand-bc
 ---

 So, I'm going to write this article a little earlier than I should